epsilon537/boxlambda/docs/components_spiflash.md

 #### Writing to Flash

-I would like to be able to write to flash memory.
-The flash core should include a Wishbone control interface through which a driver can issue SPI flash commands.
+To enable writing to flash memory, the flash core should include a Wishbone control interface through which a driver can issue SPI flash commands.

 #### Configurable SPI Clock Frequency